The Man Who Changed History Twice in a Single Moment

 They’re called computers.

 I couldn’t write this without Alan’s work.
-And you could never read it.
+And you wouldn’t be able to read it.